rufus173/sfs/README.md

 When the inode spans across multiple pages, the header region is a duplicate, except for the next and previous pointers.
 You SHOULD NOT rely on the duplicate information on continuation pages being up to date, or give a continuation page index as a replacement for an inode index.
 ALWAYS give the base inode page rather then a continuation page index. (except `sfs_read_inode_page` and its write counter part)
 The next and previous pointers may be `0xFFFFFFFF / (uint64_t)-1` indicating there are no further nodes.
 On the root node, the parent pointer points to itself.
+Every time an inode is created, the current generation number is set as the generation number and then incremented by one.

 The header region contains:
 8 bytes of `uint64_t page` (current page where the inode resides (does not change for continuation nodes))